Parabellum (French band): Bibliography

 Nevertheless, in the same year, Géant-Vert decided to stop writing for the group, because of the many conflicts that oppose him to Schultz, the leader of the group.
 In 1988, Parabellum released "Anarchy in Chiraquie" and "Saturnin".
 In 1990, Parabellum released their first album "Parabellum", but this one receives mixed reviews.
-Launched in a badly organized tour in Canada, the group played a final concert on June 18, 1991 at Foufounes Electriques in Canada before separating.
+Launched in a badly organized tour in Canada, the group played a final concert on 18 June 1991 at Foufounes Electriques in Canada before separating.

 In 1997, Parabellum decided to reform for a unique concert in Marmande, in front of 7000 people that gave rise to a live album: Post-Mortem.
 The following year, they went back on tour.
 Patrick Lemarchand and Roland Chamarat nevertheless left the group and were replaced respectively by Zed (his real name Philippe Leffray) and Olivier Meyrand.
 In 1999, the band released their first album from Parabellum in 1990: Bordel Inside, followed in 2002 by Bunker.
-In 2004, Zed died electrocuted at the age of 34 and was replaced by Xavier Mesa, former drummer of BB Doc and Boys Butchers.
+In 2000, Zed died electrocuted at the age of 34 and was replaced by Xavier Mesa, former drummer of BB Doc and Boys Butchers.

-The group was active and released 3 more albums until the death of Schultz, September 12, 2014, pulmonary edema.
+The group was active and released three more albums until the death of Schultz on 12 September 2014 from pulmonary edema.
 On 11 January 2017, Sven Lava Polhammer dies at the age of 59.